Discovering the World of Orni Sapiens: A Journey Through Art

 - 2 min read

 Ever since a disastrous house fire, I've been walking a tightrope, unsure about what was once so familiar.
-All living things were thankfully unharmed by the fire, but so many memories, mementos, cherished objects and paintings were in ashes, as was our beautiful home on Saturna Island.
+Thankfully, all living things were unharmed by the fire.
+However, so many memories, mementos, cherished objects, and paintings were reduced to ashes, along with our beautiful home on Saturna Island.

 Why even bother painting again?
-Answer for me: because I'd fall into a huge dark hole if I didn't.
-Just drawings at first of bird-people walking a tightrope (see From the Flames post ).
-I gradually started upon paintings of bird-people.
-A new species I've called "Orni Sapiens" flew into my life and opened an entire creative world that I wanted and needed to explore and manifest in art.
-It is a wonder-filled world, shown animated on my landing page.
+For me, the answer is simple: I would fall into a huge dark hole if I didn't.
+At first, I started with just drawings of bird-people walking a tightrope (see From the Flames post).
+Gradually, I began painting these bird-people.
+A new species I’ve called "Orni Sapiens" flew into my life, opening an entire creative world that I wanted and needed to explore and manifest in art.
+It is a wonder-filled world, animated on my landing page.

-I'm now on this imaginative journey further into the world of Orni Sapiens, a world inhabited by bird-people and their stories, both personal and universal.
-From poignant to humorous, these artworks envision humans with affinities towards birds, humans in the process of transitioning into Orni Sapiens, birds with human personalities and attributes, humans with bird-like attributes and insights.
+I'm now on this imaginative journey further into the world of Orni Sapiens, a realm inhabited by bird-people and their stories, both personal and universal.
+From poignant to humorous, these artworks envision humans with affinities towards birds, humans transitioning into Orni Sapiens, birds with human personalities and attributes, and humans with bird-like insights.

-Orni Sapiens presents a world in which humans, birds, and bird-people interact as companions depicted throughout historical epochs and in contemporary settings.
-Notably, the artist-bird connection is apparent in several works, emphasizing birds as symbols of creative inspiration made manifest in artistic reality. .
+Orni Sapiens presents a world where humans, birds, and bird-people interact as companions, depicted throughout historical epochs and contemporary settings.
+Notably, the artist-bird connection is apparent in several works, emphasizing birds as symbols of creative inspiration made manifest in artistic reality.

 These bird-people keep flying by, lifting my spirits, piquing my curiosity, and inspiring my artwork.
 As they manifest, I'll post the small to mid-size works at here and the larger ones here.

-For me, they've become psychological and spiritual symbols of our wishes to fly, to escape the heaviness of ground-bound limitations, to soar upwards, to defy borders and boundaries, to see both close and far from a unique perspective, to fly freely in our imagination with wings of inspiration.
-The anthropomorphic "bird-people" that abound the folklore of many cultures seem reflective of such wishes.
+For me, they've become psychological and spiritual symbols of our wishes to fly.
+They represent our desire to escape the heaviness of ground-bound limitations.
+They inspire us to soar upwards, defy borders and boundaries, and see both close and far from a unique perspective.
+We can fly freely in our imagination with wings of inspiration.
+The anthropomorphic "bird-people" that abound in the folklore of many cultures seem reflective of such wishes.

-I expect to explore the creative world of Orni Sapiens many times during this year and would love you to join in the journey.
+I expect to explore the creative world of Orni Sapiens many times during this year.
+I would love for you to join me on this journey.

-I'm interested in your comments for this and other post -- please click to email me your comments
+I'm interested in your comments on this and other posts—please click to email me your comments.

 Comments